 - Implement a consultative process among human development actors to winnow down possible HDR themes.

 The process should include the UNDP Country Office, Regional Bureau, or Regional Centre. as well as consultation with the government.
 The theme should reflect the country’s or region’s particular development aspirations.
-The consultation process should therefore involve meetings with policy makers and other key stakeholders and partners to debate and articulate critical national and regional development priorities and sensitive development issues facing the country or region.
+The consultation process should therefore involve meetings with policy makers and other key stakeholders and partners to discuss national and regional development priorities and sensitive development issues facing the country or region.

 - Once a specific HDR theme has been tentatively determined, prepare a concept note to focus consultations.

-The concept note should center on issues of national or regional human development associated with the theme and practical and theoretical justifications for the selection of the theme, including the availability of appropriate data, the ability to collect new and meaningful data quickly to support findings and recommendations, and the wide interest of stakeholders and funders.
+The concept note should center on issues of national or regional human development associated with the theme and justifications for the selection of the theme, including the availability of appropriate data, the ability to collect new and meaningful data quickly to support findings and recommendations, and the interest of stakeholders and funders.
 It should include a work plan.

 While theme selection for a national HDR is a prerogative of the UNDP Country Office and national partners, it is advisable to inform the relevant Regional Bureau and the Human Development Report Office on proposed themes at the beginning of an HDR process through the concept note.
 The selected theme and the HDR process should also be endorsed by key UNDP counterparts in local academic institutions, civil society and government, including national statistics agencies.
 Likewise, discuss the concept note with other United Nations organizations, local community leaders and other stakeholders across all segments of the population to gauge the views of these partners.
 The engagement of all these partners will be critical in the production of the report and in the subsequent advocacy initiatives.